opensubsonic/open-subsonic-api/content/en/docs/Endpoints/getsimilarsongs.md

 | --- | --- | --- | --- | --- |
 | `id` | **Yes** |  |   | The artist, album or song ID. |
 | `count` | No  | |50  | Max number of songs to return. |

+{{< alert color="warning" title="OpenSubsonic" >}}
+In the original Subsonic, the specification for [`getSimilarSongs2`](./getsimilarsongs2.md) implies that it should be used instead of this endpoint if the client and/or server organizes by ID3 tags.

+For OpenSubsonic servers, `getSimilarSongs` may be used instead of `getSimilarSongs2` when organizing by ID3 tags, and there are no differences in results returned.
+{{< /alert >}}

 ### Example